isotopp/isotopp.github.io/content/posts/2020-09-18-mysql-encoding-fields-for-great-profit.md

 6 rows in set (0.00 sec)
 ```

 Yay.
-A nice and autonumbered list of all possible states from the existing data.
+A nice and automatically numbered list of all possible states from the existing data.
 We need this indexed, and we also need indices on the two source columns.

 ```sql
 mysql> alter table map add index(state);